Record Dot Syntax

 • A punned field update is an expression like r{a} or r{a.b} (here it is understood that b is a variable bound in the environment of the expression and only valid syntax if the NamedFieldPuns language extension is in effect).

-2.3 Lexing and Parsing
+2.3 Lexing

 A new token case ITproj Bool is introduced.
 When the OverloadedRecordDot extension is enabled occurences of operator . not as part of a qualified name are classified using the whitespace sensitive operator mechanism from this (accepted) GHC proposal.
 The rules are: